YourMobileGeek/100DaysOfCode2019/README.md

 * Day 47
   > Worked on the react thing.
 Only couple day work left on that.
 Hope i finish before weekend.
 I want to start something new.

+* Day 48
+  > Going really slow on the React thing.
+I'll try to take out time tomorrow.